wzhang109/state-coordination/data/README.md

 This is the first real (non-synthetic) data added to this repository, covering a single sector and a single source document.
 It is a pilot batch, not a completed empirical analysis.

 For a real project, raw archival materials should be stored separately if copyright or access restrictions apply.
 Public repositories should include metadata, codebooks, and replication-safe extracts rather than sensitive or non-public source text.

+More on the go